-With such a variety of environments to be discovered, this reasonably long walk will be over before you know it.
-Not to worry, you can relive the wonders of the path as you relax among books, sofas and firelight at Porlock Weir’s quirky Millers at the Anchor inn.
+With such a variety of environments to be discovered, this 8.5-mile walk will be over before you know it.
+Not to worry, you can relive the wonders of the path as you relax at the cosy Ship Inn or Porlock Weir Hotel.

 Steep storm berms run parallel to the water, often strewn with large pieces of driftwood and evidence of what dwells beneath the sea's surface.